Onixaz/rpi-smoke-detector/README.md

 # rpi-smoke-detector
 Smoke Detector built with Raspberry Pi using MQ2 Gas Sensor.

-Flask with Flask-SocketIO in the backend and Charts.js in the frontend.
+Flask with Flask-SocketIO in the backend and Chart.js in the front.

 ![UI for the MQ2 Smoke Detector](https://www.highvoltagecode.com/static/6a594ec3abf01991f12d208fbf280d66/a8200/browser.png)